Honest Tower-by-Tower Guide to Rainey Street Apartments, Rent Ranges & What to Know Before You Sign a Lease

 Studios: $1,649+ 1 Bedrooms: $1,810+ 2 Bedrooms: $2,565+ 3 Bedrooms: $3,615+ (limited availability) Parking: $50–$150 per car

 Here’s something most apartment sites won’t show you: Valet trash ($25–45/month), water/sewer ($40–70/month), pest control ($5–15/month), and sometimes internet/cable packages ($30–65/month).
-A $2,000 advertised 1BR on Rainey Street is realistically a $2,150–2,250 apartment once you add mandatory fees.
+A $2,000 advertised 1BR on Rainey is really a $2,150–2,250 apartment once you add mandatory fees.
 Use the net effective rent calculator to see what specials actually save you once you run the numbers.

 Types of Apartments on Rainey Street